LaurinZubler/sa-documentation/chapters/user-study.typ

   [
     In conducting the interviews for this thesis, it was essential to gather perspectives from a variety of sailors to ensure a comprehensive understanding of different sailing experiences.
 Accordingly, five individuals with diverse backgrounds and expertise in sailing were interviewed.

-    Four participants are affiliated with the Yacht Club Rapperswil (YCR), known for organizing sailing courses at the OST each semester.
+    Four participants are affiliated with the Yacht Club Rapperswil (YCR), which organizes sailing courses at the OST each semester.
 Within this group, two have evolved into trainer roles, leveraging their experience to educate the next generation of sailors.
 The other two are fellow students who were met during sailing courses.
 The fifth participant comes from personal acquaintances.

     _@participants-characteristics _ provides a detailed overview of the sailing backgrounds and levels of the five interview participants.
 Two of them are primarily involved in the cruising world, navigating yachts across oceans, while the other three have a focus on regatta sailing, maneuvering smaller boats in competitive settings.
 The table also displays the varied mix of levels among the participants, ranging from intermediates to professionals.

+    #v(2.5 * global.gap)

     #figure(
       block(
         width: 90%,
-        inset: global.gap,
+        // inset: global.gap,
         participants-table(
           [
             | *\#* | *Sailing Background* | *Sailing Level* | *Connection* |